ryanczm/Analytic-Musings/notes/fa/fa.md

 In terms of research:

+* XG/Momentum
     * Look at match threads/data from the most XG-failed matches and try and figure out the pattern.
     * Look at data where teams go on streaks while conflicting their XG.
 Figure out why the streak happens and why it breaks.
+    * Watch the matches with boots on the ground
+* Home and Away
+    * Backtest this too.
+Question is how to combine.
+* Injury
+    * Backtest this too.
+Question is how to combine.
+* Referee
+    * Backtest
+* Sentiment/Informed Fan Factor
+    * Backtest this too.
+Question is how to combine.

 In terms of data: